TheoKleman/rocket/README.md

 # Monkey

-Monkey JS is an ES6 starter (compiled with Babel) working with Slim PHP framework, made to do good shit
+**Monkey** is an ES6 starter (compiled with Babel) working with Slim PHP framework, made to do good shit

 ***Work in progress, do not use atm***